apiman/apiman/SECURITY.md

 | <= 2.1.x | :x:                |
 | 1.x     | :x:                |

+If you are using a downstream distribution, you should contact your specific vendor to find out which versions are supported.

 ## Reporting a Vulnerability

 Please report Apiman vulnerabilities to either of our leads via email: